readandprogress/reading.is-a.dev/_posts/Tech/2024-06-15-my-journey-in-computing-throughout-the-years.md

 ---
-layout: post
 title: "My Journey in Computing Throughout the Years!"
-date: 2024-06-15 00:00:00 -0000
+date: 2024-06-15 20:00:00 -0500
 categories: Tech
-author: Reading
-excerpt: "I recently read a post by Kev Quirk about his computing history, and it seemed like a fun topic, so I'm going to put my own twist on it!
+description: "I recently read a post by Kev Quirk about his computing history, and it seemed like a fun topic, so I'm going to put my own twist on it!
 I've been into computing for two decades now—yes, I'm old. (◔‿◔) In that time, I have gone through four computers; one laptop and three desktops, experimenting with several operating systems and applications!"
 ---

 I recently read a post[^1] by Kev Quirk[^2], about his computing history, and it seemed like a fun topic, so I'm going to put my own twist on it!